CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Evaluation

 We ran the following experiment with each key-value store.
 After populating the store with 100 million keys, we ran 100 million 50\% update YCSB workload operations before killing the program.
 We then measured the recovery time.

 As shown in Table~\ref{table:crash-recovery}, the sorted on-disk index of RocksDB comes at the expense of throughput compared to \DB whose index with hashed keys does not support range queries.
 RocksDB has faster recovery time because its WAL records high-level operations, whereas \DB logs the induced low-level writes.
 Nonetheless, the recovery time for both is short and mostly dependent on the implementation and configuration and not affected by store size or total number of writes.
-Next we compare with Masstree, KVell, and FASTER.
+LMDB uses \emph{shadow paging}, a copy-on-write technique to persist data.
+Without the need for WAL, it takes neglibible time to recover.
+Next we compare with FASTER, Masstree and KVell.

+\paragraph{FASTER.} As recommended by the developers~\cite{fasterdoc}, we made checkpoints with the ``fold-over'' setup, which result in lightweight, incremental checkpoints.
+Each fold-over checkpoint blocked on-going operations for around 19 seconds, and recovery took 28 seconds.
+The overhead of the checkpoint is partially due to saving the in-memory hash table, a limitation of using flat structure that is not friendly to persistent storage.
+For its normal performance, we used the same hash function as in \DB and also tried the ``volatile'' case where there is no warm-up phase to saturate the memory part of HybridLog so there are no disk writes.
+In this case, we found the performance similar to Masstree.

 \paragraph{Masstree.} Masstree~\cite{masstree2012} maintains a trie-like concatenation of \bptree{}s in memory and logs all writes to the disk.
 This enables high throughput as no on-disk index is maintained.
 On the other hand, during a recovery the log has to be replayed to restore the in-memory index.
 In the experiment we performed, it took around 31.8 seconds for playing back around 50 million write operations (50\% of operations are writes).